intel/llvm/sycl/doc/SharedLibraries.md

 After `SYCL_EXTERNAL` functions are arranged into a separate device image(s), all non-`SYCL_EXTERNAL` functions are internalized to avoid multiple definition errors during runtime linking.
-Device images with `SYCL_EXTERNAL` functions will also have a list of names of exported functions.
+Device images with `SYCL_EXTERNAL` functions will also get a list of names of exported functions attached to them through device image properties (described below).

 **NOTE**: If device code split is enabled, it seems reasonable to perform exports arrangement before device code split procedure.